hamlet-io/docs/docs/foundations/architecture.md

 # Hamlet Engine

-The `Engine` is responsible for compiling a `Solution` from all applicable input sources.
-Actions such as generating outputs and querying the `Solution` are undertaken by the `Engine`.
-The `Engine` is unable to operate on its own and requires instructions - these are received from the `Executor`.
+The `Engine` compiles the `Solution` and evaluates it based on instructions it receives from the `Executor`.
+For tasks that involve outputs the `Engine` will initially create a list of tasks for the `Executor` called a `Contract`.
+Tasks may require further invocations of the `Engine` to perform more specific workloads against the `Solution`.

 # Engine Providers